People

 It’s inevitable - everybody gets sick, and should feel that they can take time off when they’re ill.
 But how can businesses identify the common causes of absence?

-Recording sick leave using HR software can help businesses to spot recurring problems, take action and determine whether you may need to conduct an attendance review.
+Recording sick leave using HRIS software can help businesses to spot recurring problems, take action and determine whether you may need to conduct an attendance review.

 Not all software will match your immediate needs, and as your business grows, it can be hard to take note of all employees attendance, but the right business process can help to: